5 from 2 votes

 Instructions

-• In a large bowl, mix together 1 box of cake mix, 1 egg, and ½ cup of melted butter.
-Mix will be thick but spreadable.
-Spread in the bottom of a greased 9x13" glass dish.
+• In a large bowl, mix the cake mix, egg, and melted butter until combined.
+The mixture will be very thick.
+Press it evenly into the bottom of a greased 9×13-inch glass baking dish.

 Notes